Ishaanbal/OutageAnalysis-Model/README.md

 _Training Accuracy: ~0.8139
 Testing  Accuracy: ~0.8492_

 We were very happy with the level of accuracy we were able to get our model to.
-Scores in this second iteration were consistently around 10% heigher, and the LinearClassifier continued to generalize well, with training and testing accuracies consistently being similar.
+Scores in this second iteration were consistently around 10% higher, and the LinearClassifier continued to generalize well, with training and testing accuracies consistently being similar.
 Testing accuracy also continued to fluctuate higher than training accuracy semi-often, a feature of the first model we wanted to preserve.
 Overall, we would characterize this as a "good" model.

 ---